 Course Goals:

-• Expand your song repertoire
+Expand your repertoire of duet songs

 Qualifications: